 - enhance, modify, personalise or otherwise improve our services, and communications for the benefit of our clients.

 - better understand how people interact with our website.

 - retain records as evidence in defence of a legal claim.

 When AUKS legitimately processes your personal information in this way it considers and balances any potential impact on you (both positive and negative) and your rights under data protection laws.
 AUKS will not use your personal information where its interests are overridden by the impact on you, for example, where use would be excessively intrusive (unless, for instance, it is otherwise required or permitted to by law).

 When it uses special category personal information, it requires an additional legal basis to do so under data protection laws.
 It will either do so based on your explicit consent or another route available to it at law (for example, if it needs to process it for employment, social security or social protection purposes, your vital interests or, in some cases, if it is in the public interest for it to do so).

 Fundraising and Marketing

-We will thank you for and acknowledge receipt of donations (if we have contact details for you).
-We may send you a Gift Aid form to complete so that we can claim the tax back on your donation.
+AUKS will thank you for and acknowledge receipt of donations (if it has your contact details).
+It may send you a Gift Aid form to complete so that it can claim the tax back on your donation.

-You have the right to opt out of receiving communications from us at any time or change the way we contact you by calling us on 01483 503414 or email: firstname.lastname@example.org.
+You have the right to opt out of receiving communications from AUKS at any time or change how it contacts you by calling us on 01483 503414 or firstname.lastname@example.org.

-In order to opt you out of receiving communications, it is necessary to retain some of your details to ensure we do not contact you again in future.
+To opt out of receiving communications, it may be necessary to retain some of your details to ensure you are not contacted again.
 Your details will only be used for this purpose.